 People will be smacking their lips after tasting these crispy, crunchy fried chicken tenders – they’re so tender and juicy.
 Serve with crinkle-cut fries, cole slaw, and Texas toast to complete the dining experience.

 Top Southern Food Blog

 I would like to post a “shout out” here to Feedspot for recognizing Southern Kissed on the Top 30 Southern Food Blogs You Must follow in 2021.
-Southern Kissed is listed at #26 and is grateful for the recognition.
+Southern Kissed is listed at #26 and we are grateful for the recognition.